 - Prepare test metrics based on the above parameters.

 - Prepare Test closure report.

 - Test result analysis to find out the defect distribution by type and severity.

 - Test Closure report.

 Entry Criteria Test Closure: Test results and logging from the previous phases.

 Exit Criteria Test Closure: Delivered planned deliverables (delivered planned deliverables use too much of the same word.
 Try to add a different one) and approved test closure test summary report.

 STLC vs. SDLC: How Do They Differ?

-Something quite interesting is that STLC phases can be performed in the phases of SDLC.
-SDLC is related to software development and STLC is related to software testing.
+Something quite interesting is that STLC phases during SDLC, SDLC is related to software development and STLC is related to software testing.
 STLC is a segment/subset/part of SDLC.
-The activities in both lifecycles are executed one after the other.
+Testers execute the activities in both lifecycles are executed one after the other.